Is Andersons undervalued based on future cash flows and its price relative to the stock market?

 Full details on the Future part of the Simply Wall St company analysis model.

 How has Andersons performed over the past 5 years?

 The past performance of a company can be measured by how much growth it has experienced and how much profit it makes relative to the funds and assets it has available.

 Below we compare Andersons's growth in the last year to its industry (Food and Staples Retailing).

 We also check if the company has grown in the past 5 years, and whether it has maintained that growth in the year.

 - Andersons does not currently make a profit.

 Andersons's revenue and profit over the past 5 years is shown below, any years where they have experienced a loss will show up in red.

 We want to ensure a company is making the most of what it has available.
 This is done by comparing the return (profit) to a company's available funds, assets and capital.

-- Poor return on shareholders funds (ROE) last year.
+- Negative return on shareholders funds (ROE) last year.